ec-europa/europa-component-library/src/website/src/pages/ec/components/list/docs/usage.md

 ## Do's

-- label each itemwith a short, distinct and indicative title
+- label each item with a short, distinct and indicative title
 - choose the appropriate category in terms of relevance and added value to the users
-- grouprelated fields according to their type
+- group related fields according to their type
 - order logically according to their hierarchy, significance and degree of relatedness
 - indicate the external links, if linking to any pages external to the European Commission
 - avoid using more than one or two short sentences